 I worked on my own from my spa and then with family and friends during their treatment doing the best I could.
 I was in deep thought about how really everyone was touched by cancer in some way or another when I met a gentlemen volunteer who told me about Look Good Feel Better.
 I was certified by Look Good Feel Better in 2006 and volunteered right away in my home region of Northern Arizona.
 I found community and more important was trained with the tools I needed in a program that reaches so many.

-Thanks Look Good Feel Better National Collaborators (The Personal Care Products Council Foundation, the American Cancer Society, and the Professional Beauty Association) for the channel to work through.
+Thanks Look Good Feel Better National Collaborators (The Personal Care Products Council Foundation and the Professional Beauty Association) for the channel to work through.

 My word to describe the Look Good Feel Better program would be GRACE.

 Aspiring to walk with grace.

 The grace, dignity and bravery of the women who attend LGFB

 Grace in the gift of giving of oneself from our volunteers

 Takes my breath away to witness such grace in action